Welcome to Day 2

 19. How long have you been creating miniatures?

-Then I switched to a green leather purse with shoe storage, pillow and blanket.
+I switched to a green leather purse with shoe storage, pillow and

 I guess my dolls were in need of rest!